Pressing Charges for Assault

 Simple Assault

-Yet again, the details for this depends on the jurisdiction.
-For the most part, it refers to cases where the victim suffered assault but experienced no injuries or no serious harm.
+Yet again, the details for this depend on the jurisdiction.
+For the most part, it refers to cases where the victim suffered assault but experienced no injuries or serious harm.
 There is usually no weapon involved in these cases.

 Aggravated Assault